Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: OS collapse dynamics

 For the Schwarzschild exterior, corresponding to $f(r)=1-2m/r$, the above integration can be easily performed, and an analytic expression can be obtained.
 Reversing the function $T(R)$, we obtain the star-surface radius $R(T)$ as a function of its proper time $T$.
-However, for general $f(r)$, an analytic function $R(T)$ may not exist, and \eqref{eq:T_of_R} implies that it is more convenient to use the collapsing star-surface radius $R$ as parameter to describe the dynamical collapse evolution.
-Using $R$ as if it were ``time'' is certainly allowed since $T(R)$ is a monotonically decreasing function.
+However, for general $f(r)$, an analytic function $R(T)$ may not exist, and \eqref{eq:T_of_R} implies that it is more convenient to use the collapsing star-surface radius $R$ as a parameter to describe the dynamical collapse evolution.
+Using $R$ as if it were “time” is certainly allowed since $T(R)$ is a monotonically decreasing function during the collapsing stage with shrinking $R$.
+In the OS collapse of the Schwarzschild black hole, $R$ ultimately shrinks to zero.
+However, as we shall demonstrate later for the RN case, the star surface will actually bounce back after $R$ reaches a certain minimum.
+After the bounce, we shall take the positive branch of eq.~(\ref{eq:surface_kinematics}) and hence the overall minus sign in (\ref{eq:T_of_R}) will reverse to plus sign.
+Consequently, $T(R)$ becomes a monotonically increasing function.

-During collapse, the boundary of the trapped region inside the star is marked by the \emph{apparent horizon}.
-In the homogeneous dust interior with $k=0$, the apparent-horizon radius is $R_{\rm AH}=1/|H|$~\cite{OurPRD}.
-Using $H=-\sqrt{1-f(R)}/R$ from \eqref{eq:surface_kinematics}, this becomes a function of the instantaneous star-surface radius $R$, i.e.
+During collapse, the boundary of the trapped region inside the star is the apparent horizon.
+Inside the FLRW interior, radial null geodesics satisfy $dr/dT = \pm 1 + rH$.
+The apparent horizon is located where outgoing null rays become trapped, which corresponds to the condition $1 + rH = 0$.
+Using the Hubble parameter $H = \dot R/R = -\sqrt{1-f(R)}/R$ from the surface evolution equation \eqref{eq:surface_kinematics}, we find that the interior apparent-horizon radius depends directly on the instantaneous star radius $R$:

+This relation follows directly from the Friedmann equation and the Israel junction conditions, and it holds throughout the interior FLRW region.
+It establishes a precise link between the exterior metric function $f(r)$ and the interior trapped surface.
+Because of this link, any feature of the trapped surface---such as a bounce ($\dot R=0$, which requires $f(R_\ast)=1$) or a turning point in the apparent horizon ($dR_{\rm AH}/dT=0$, which requires $R f'(R) + 2(1-f(R))=0$)---is fixed by the behavior of $1-f(R)$ at the matching boundary.
+The interior trapped-surface evolution is therefore completely determined by the exterior geometry.

-We denote by \( R_+ \) the outer horizon radius, i.e., the largest positive root of \( f(r) = 0 \).
-Since \( f(R_+) = 0 \), it follows that \( R_{\mathrm{AH}}(R_+) = R_+ \); thus, at the instant when the surface crosses the outer horizon, the apparent-horizon radius equals the star's surface radius.
-If there is an inner horizon, the same relation holds at the inner horizon, where \( R_{\mathrm{AH}}(R_-) = R_- \).
-The event horizon can be obtained by backward tracing of outgoing null rays as in Ref.~\cite{OurPRD}.
+Let $R_+$ denote the outer horizon, defined as the largest positive root of $f(r)=0$.
+Since $f(R_+)=0$, Eq.~\eqref{eq:RAH_def} gives $R_{\rm AH}(R_+)=R_+$, meaning the apparent horizon coincides with the star surface at the moment it crosses the outer horizon.
+The same relation holds at the inner horizon $R_-$, where $R_{\rm AH}(R_-)=R_-$.
+The event horizon is obtained separately by tracing outgoing null rays backward in time, as described in Ref.~\cite{OurPRD}.